 "Toovey concentrated on achieving a fluent narration, moving in and out of actuality and dreamlike sequences with sureness and conviction.
 From the opening viola solo to the final song of the bird, his score was rich in reference to folk music the opera was well made and striking."
 (The Guardian)

-Confronting a crisis of discourse: Stylistic diversity in 21st century music composition
+Confronting a crisis of discourse: Stylistic diversity in music composition

 Outline of the composition focus including previous experience and context/objectives.

 My aim throughout this research period will be to create a significant body of multi-stylistic compositions exploring the juxtaposition of techniques drawn from a diverse range of both contemporary and historical aesthetic approaches.

 I have researched literature pertaining to the central question regarding stylistic diversity in 21st century music composition.
 This will take the form of continuous reading and compiling of literature on the subject.
 Two of the most informative essays have been by Kevin Korsyn and Arnold Whittall.
 In his book published by Oxford University Press, Decentering Music, Kevin Korsyn very eloquently sums up the position I wish to take regarding stylistic diversity when he writes about the disciplines of musicology, ethnomusicology and music theory as:

 Confronting a crisis of discourse Contemporary classical composition is demonstrating similar aspects of complex historical changes through globalisation and commodification of knowledge.
 A distinctive feature of the early 21st century world is that at no point in history has music experienced such a diversity of compositional styles.
 (Korsyn, 2003).

 Whittall, in his article in The Musical Times, Problems of